Common purpose: Controversy

 On 25 February 2015, an appeal by two convicted murderers, Gerard Childs and Stephen Price, of a Prescot retail park murder, of Jonathan Fitchett, to the Court of Appeal was successful.
 A young man, Jonathan Fitchett, had been killed at a retail park after an altercation with Childs, who was joined by his friend Price.
 Although both defendants had punched the victim, an expert medical witness said that just a single punch was fatal, and it was unknown who threw the fatal punch.
 The Liverpool Crown Court had convicted both of murder using the device of common purpose.
-The Appeal Court found that there had been no intent to cause really serious injury, and that there was no evidence of "common purpose".
+The Appeal Court found that there had been no intent to cause really serious injury (the mens rea of murder at common law), and that there was no evidence of "common purpose".
 The first defendant's conviction was reduced to manslaughter, and the second was reduced to affray.
 The Court said that for common purpose/joint enterprise to arise, there must be satisfactory evidence of a joint plan.
 (The absence of precise actus reus was glossed over.)